vmandic/az204-exam-prep/AZ-204 learning questions and notes.md

 > EXERCISE: test saving an ARM template and applying a parameters file to deploy another VM based on a library template, the SETTINGS section should have values applied

+## Using Powershell Az modules

+- start with installing Powershell Az module: <https://docs.microsoft.com/en-us/powershell/azure/azurerm/install-azurerm-ps?view=azurermps-6.13.0>
+- reopen PS terminal and you will have the option to login wtih `Connect-AzAccount`

 ## Encrypting a VM

 - create an azure key vault service (**in the same region as the VM** to make this work)